docsdeveloperdemo/docdetective-dev-docs/docs/Loading Uncovered Matches.md

 ## What does this do?

 The `getUncoveredMatches` function is used to load an array with uncovered matches.
-It iterates over the keys of the `file.markup` object and finds the corresponding `markConfig` object.
-If the `mark` is included in the `includeInSuggestions` array, it adds the uncovered matches for that mark to the `uncoveredMatches` array.
+It iterates over the keys of the `file.markup` object and finds the markup configuration for each key.
+If the markup configuration is found, it checks if the markup is included in the `includeInSuggestions` array.
+If it is, it adds the uncovered matches for that markup to the `uncoveredMatches` array.

 ## Why should I use this?